dthaler/draft-iab-iotsi-workshop/draft-iab-iotsi-workshop-02.md

 a common repository might be used by multiple organizations.
 The OCF's OneIoTa repository was discussed as one possibility but it was reported that its Terms of Use at the time of the workship prevented this.
-The OCF agreed to take this back and look at updating the Terms of Use to allow other organizations to use it too.
+The OCF agreed to take this back and look at updating the Terms of Use to allow other organizations to use it too, as the restriction was not the intent.
+Schema.org was discussed as another possibility.
 In the meantime, the participants agreed to add links to their respective repositories from a common page in the IOTSI repository {{IOTSIGIT}}.

+It was also agreed that the iotsi@iab.org mailing list would remain open and available for sharing information between all relevant organizations.

-# Acknowledgements {#section-8}
+# Acknowledgements {#section-9}

-We would like to thank all paper authors and participants for their contributions.
+We would like to thank all paper authors and participants for their contributions, and Ericsson for hosting the workshop.

 # Appendix A: Program Committee {#section-8}